 Vision & Hearing Services:

-The Cook County Department of Public Health conducts vision and hearing screenings to children enrolled in private grammar schools and daycare centers in suburban Cook County* at the request of the school/center.
+Cook County Department of Public Health conducts vision and hearing screenings for children enrolled in private grammar schools and daycare centers in suburban Cook County (SCC) – with the exception of Evanston, Oak Park, Skokie, and Stickney Township – upon a school's request.
 Screening will only be provided to pre-school, kindergarten, 1st, 2nd and 8th grade students as mandated by the Illinois School Code.

-Please make sure to follow these steps to ensure the students in your school can get their needed vision and hearing screenings:
+Please follow these steps to ensure the students in your school can get their needed vision and hearing screenings:

-- Make sure to fill out the application form completely, and include a copy of the tuition schedule as well as documentation of students at or below 200 percent of poverty and any subsidies received through the Illinois Department of Human Services and/or Department of Children and Family Services.
+- Fill out the Vision and Hearing Services Application Form completely, and include a copy of the tuition schedule as well as documentation of students at or below 200 percent of poverty and any subsidies received through the Illinois Department of Human Services and/or Department of Children and Family Services.
 These documents should be faxed to 708-786-4001.

-- Schools/centers are responsible for obtaining necessary consents for screening including the Cook County Bureau of Health Services HIPAA Acknowledgement (please print out the CCDPH privacy agreement) in advance of scheduled screenings.
+- Schools/centers are responsible for obtaining necessary consents for screening, including the Acknowledgment of Receipt of Cook County Health and Hospitals System (CCHHS) Notice of Privacy Practices in advance of scheduled screenings.

 - Follow-up on referrals for abnormal screening tests are the responsibility of the school/center and all follow-up information is to be provided to CCDPH within 45 days of the screening.